What Are the Consequences of Bad Habits in Your Work? A Guide To Getting Yourself Out of A Rut and Get Your Rockstar Groove Back

 If you're not used to eating breakfast, it can be tough to get into the habit of doing so.
 And if you don't have time to eat before work, you need to fix that ASAP!
 There are a few things you can do to make sure you're staying nourished throughout the day:

-• Keep healthy snacks at your desk.
-Whether it's a piece of fruit, some nuts, and seeds, or a protein bar, having healthy snacks on hand will help keep you energized throughout the day.
+- Keep healthy snacks at your desk.
+Whether it's a piece of fruit, nuts and seeds, or a protein bar, keeping healthy snacks on hand helps keep you energized throughout the day.

-• Pack yourself a healthy lunch.
-Instead of grabbing fast food or vending machine snacks when you're feeling hungry, make sure you have a healthy packed lunch that you can eat during your break.
+- Pack yourself a healthy lunch.
+Instead of grabbing fast food or vending machine snacks when you're hungry, make sure you have a healthy packed lunch to eat during your break.

-• Set reminders on your phone or computer.
-If you have trouble remembering to eat when you're busy, set a reminder in the morning that will notify you to eat something every few hours.
-I use my Amazon Echo Dot with Alexa routines for this.
+- Set reminders on your phone or computer.
+If you have trouble remembering to eat when you're busy, set a morning reminder that will prompt you to eat every few hours.
+I use Apple Reminders.

 Don't forget to drink water, too!!
 Dehydration is just as bad for your brain and body as hunger, so it's crucial that you stay hydrated by drinking plenty of water during the day.
 Here's my favorite glass water bottle and my favorite stainless steel water bottle.